Careers360 Logo

 Answer:

 Q4.
 Find and write down structures of 10 interesting small molecular weight biomolecules.
-Find if there is any industry which manufactures the compounds by isolation.
+Find if there is any industry that manufactures the compounds by isolation.
 Find out who are the buyers.

 Answer: